Kevin-Seligmann/libft/README.md

 # Description

-[42 The Network](https://www.42network.org/about-us/) Is a programming school that teaches in an innovative way, focused on an strict model of peer to peer evaluation and self learning via the writting of, mostly, coding projects.
+[42](https://www.42network.org/about-us/) Is a programming school that teaches in an innovative way, focused on an strict model of peer to peer evaluation and self learning via the writting of, mostly, coding projects.

 To fully understand the scope of this project, I invite you to read the subject.